Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Introduction

-A crucial factor that has not been systematically accounted for in existing theories is the inhomogeneous nature of ion correlation resulting from the spatially varying ion distribution in the double layer.
-This effect is significant under the conditions of ion condensation.
+Efforts have also been made to include hydration effects of water molecules\cite{mashayakaluru2018} and ion complexes\cite{avniandelmanoss2020,jimenezcassoupairing2003,santoslevinpair2010} into the free energy.
+However, to our knowledge, all the existing theories fail to fully describe charge inversion because of two crucial factors that have not been systematically accounted for: the inhomogeneous nature of ion correlation from surface to the bulk and the excluded volume of both ions and solvent molecules.
+The inhomogeneity in ion correlation is an outcome of spatially varying ion distribution in the double layer and is particularly significant under the conditions of ion condensation.
 The correlation in the vicinity of the charged surface is much stronger and highly anisotropic than that in the bulk solution, although the chemical potential of ions remains the same.
-Without capturing this spatially varying correlation effect, the existing theories cannot correctly model the bulk and interface simultaneously.
-This prevents them from explaining the non-monotonic dependence of charge inversion and like-charge attraction on salt concentration and salt mixtures.
-In this work, we properly address the correlation effect by modifying the Gaussian renormalized fluctuation theory and use it to model ion condensation and charge inversion in multivalent electrolytes.
+The existing theories cannot correctly model the bulk and interface simultaneously without capturing this spatially varying correlation effect.
+This deficiency prevents them from explaining the non-monotonic dependence of charge inversion on salt concentration and mixtures.
+In this work, we properly address the correlation effect by modifying the Gaussian renormalized fluctuation theory and using it to model ion condensation and charge inversion in multivalent electrolytes.
 The ion correlation is accounted for in the theory through the self-energy of ions.
 The excluded volumes of ions and solvents are included to avoid the unlimited accumulation of ions in the condensed layer.
 A boundary layer approach is developed to capture the giant difference in the ion correlation between the condensed layer near the surface and the diffuse layer outside.
 We first apply the theory to an asymmetric salt ($z:1$) solution in contact with a single charged plate to study the transition from a normal diffused double layer to a condensed double layer where charge inversion may occur.
 The theory is then applied to study ion condensation and charge inversion in the mixture of multivalent and monovalent electrolytes.
-Theoretical predictions are compared with the experimental results.
+Theoretical predictions are compared with experimental and simulation results available in the literature.